cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 and this is true for other faculty.
 Yet citation metrics won't reflect that kind of use.
-The authors refer to *altmetrics*, which was invented to help capture non-citing uses of scholarly products, but altmetrics is still in its infancy and is largely dependent on data sources and scholarly behavior that are problematic themselves.
+The authors refer to *altmetrics*, which was invented to help capture non-citing uses of scholarly products, but altmetrics is largely dependent on data sources and scholarly behavior that are problematic themselves.
 Third, there are various issues with the metrics themselves.
 The *Impact Factor* is based on an outdated calculation and is thus not a very appropriate statistical measure.
 The other metrics were created to address that but may have other problems.